The international alt-right has picked the wrong side in the Dutch farm crisis.

 A third never see daylight until they are transported to slaughter.
 The average pig lives on one square meter, the legal minimum.
 Boredom and overcrowding cause some pigs to become aggressive.
 Many farmers cut off the tails of piglets, so that they cannot be bitten off by adult pigs later in life.
 Dairy cows expire after six or seven years, when their natural life expectancy is fifteen to twenty years.
 27 percent develop udder inflammation from overmilking.
 Falls and lameness are common among cows and pigs who sleep and walk on concrete floors, which is nearly all of them.

 If that’s how Trump, Le Pen, Lomborg, Breitbart, The Federalist, Fox News and The Spectator think farming should be done, let them say it.
-But stop it with the nonsense about plucky Dutch farmers standing up to a nefarious green agenda that was drafted in Brussels or Davos.
-(It wasn’t.)
+But stop it with the nonsense about plucky Dutch farmers standing up to a nefarious green agenda.

 Click here to read the rest of my story in Areo.